-SCHEDULE.
+THE SCHEDULE.

-At the Court at Buckingham Palace, the 18th day of August, 1919.
+At the Court at Buckingham Palace, the 10th day of August, 1921.

-PRESENT.
+PRESENT

-The King's Most Excellent Majesty in Council.
+The King's Most Excellency Majesty in Council.

-WHEREAS at Versailles on the twenty-eighth day of June, nineteen hundred and nineteen, a Treaty of Peace (hereinafter referred to as "the Treaty") was signed on babelt of this Mainteen
+WHEREAS at Trianon on the fourth day of June, nineteen hundred and twenty, a Treaty of Peace (hereinafter referred to as "The Treaty ") was signed on behalf of His Majesty:

-"the Treaty ") was signed on behalf of His Majesty: And whereas by the Treaty of Peace Act, 1919, it was provided that His Majesty might make such appointments, establish such offices, make such Orders in Council and do such things as appeared to him to be necessary for carrying out the Treaty, and for giving effect to any of the provisions of the Treaty, and that any Order in Council made under that Act might provide for the imposition by summary process or otherwise of penalties in respect of breaches of the provisions thereof:
+And whereas by the Treaty of Peace (Hungary) Act, 1921, And whereas by the Treaty of Peace (Hungary) Act, 1921, it was provided that His Majesty might make such appoint-ments, establish such offices, make such Orders in Council and do such things as appeared to him to be necessary for carrying out the Treaty, and for giving effect to any of the provisions of the Treaty, and that any Order in Council made under that Act might provide for the imposition by summary process or otherwise of penalties in respect of breaches of the provisions thereof:

-And whereas the Treaty contained the sections set out in the Schedule to this Order, and it is expedient that for giving effect to those sections the provisions hereinafter contained should have effect:
+And whercas the Treaty contained the Sections set out in the Schedule to this Order, and it is expedient that for giving effect thereto the provisions hereinafter contained should have effect:

-And whereas by Treaty grant usage sufferance or other lawful means His Majesty has power and jurisdiction in British Protectorates, and is pleased by virtue and in exercise of the powers vested in Him by the Foreign Jurisdiction Act, 1890, or otherwise to extend the provisions of this Order to such Protectorates:
+And whereas by Treaty, grant, usage, sufferance or other lawful means His Majesty has power and jurisdiction in British Protectorates, and is pleased by virtue and in exercise of the powers vested in Him by the Foreign Jurisdiction Act, or otherwise to extend the provisions of this Order to 1890, such Protectorates:

-Now, therefore, His Majesty, by and with the advice of His Privy Council, is pleased to order, and it is hereby ordered, as follows:-
+Now, therefore, His Majesty, by and with the advice of His Privy Council, is pleased to order, and it is hereby ordered, as follows:

-1. The Sections of the Treaty set out in the Schedule to this Act shall have full force and effect as law, and for the purpose of carrying out the said Sections the following provisions shall have effect:-
+1. The Sections of the Treaty set out in the Schedule to this Order shall have full force and effect as law, and for the